AlacrisIO/legicash-facts/invariants.md

     with another registrar.
 (This is what people will use to prove events during disputes.)
   * All data is verified *before* it is signed.
+  * These data structures exist for all live main-chain forks.
+There needs to be tracking of consistency between the gossip on each fork.
+If a duty is reported by a registrar on one fork, and it is consistent with the main-chain state on another fork at that block height, the registrar should report that duty there, as well. **This is a complex invariant which needs to be nailed down.**

 ## Crucial Protocol Workflows